v1b3m/benja.logs/_posts/2023-08-22-oauth-google.md

 1. **Do our requests originate from a secure context**

    Our requests originate from a local server that is running over http.
+This may be the problem.

+   If this is the problem, then we need to have our requests originating from an https(secure) server.
+This is a complex process and I don't want to go there.

+   Can't we just determine the login type that a user is using within the app without having to actually use it.

 2. **Do our requests resolve to a secure context**